National Spelling Bee canceled for first time since 1945

 Last year’s bee ended in an unprecedented eight-way tie after organizers ran out of words difficult enough to challenge the best spellers.

 Scripps had announced on March 20 that this year’s bee would be postponed, but did not commit to a new date.

-Organizers said then that they would find a way to recognize those spellers who had already won their regional bees and qualified for the national finals.
+Organizers said Tuesday they would find a way to recognize the more than 150 spellers who had already won their regional bees and qualified for the national finals.

 Follow Ben Nuckols at https://twitter.com/APBenNuckols